Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed.

 There's no way for an individual to bring a private case based on a CalOPPA violation - the law is enforced by the California Attorney General.

-Penalties Under CCPA
+Penalties Under the CCPA

 Firstly, like CalOPPA, the Attorney General can issue penalties of up to $2,500 per Section 17206 of the Business and Professions Code.
 Twenty percent of the total penalty will be paid into a Consumer Privacy Fund, designed to help the Attorney General recover the costs of legal action brought under the Act.

 Thirdly, private claims can be brought by consumers.
-This is only possible in the event that a business covered by CCPA allows "unauthorized access and exfiltration, theft, or disclosure" of a consumer's data, owing to a failure to maintain "reasonable security procedures."
+This is only possible in the event that a business covered by the CCPA allows "unauthorized access and exfiltration, theft, or disclosure" of a consumer's data, owing to a failure to maintain "reasonable security procedures."